carlpulley/coreos-vagrant/README.md

   * `docker logs exercise-1`

 **Current Issues:**
-* clusters are currently not forming - need to investigate further here!
 * need to fix race issue wrt settings of service keys such as /cassandra (Akka cluster code needs to potentially wait until key values are present here)